I grew up with them and adore them.

 And don’t forget the tail…

 Give it a good rinse inside out.
+Now your fish is super clean and ready to be cooked.

 Give about 2-3 deep slits on each side.

-Sprinkle a little coarse sea salt all over
+Sprinkle a little coarse sea salt all over.

-…and let him rest while you are preparing the sauce to go with.
+Let him rest while you are preparing the sauce to go with.
 (You can prepare up to this point in advance and keep the fish in the fridge until ready to cook)

 For the sauce, you will need: Korean chili paste, sugar, soy sauce, sesame oil, sesame seeds, green onion, garlic, and Korean plum extract which is an optional.
 If you don’t have it, add 1 teaspoon of lemon juice instead.